Periodicities in a multiply connected geometry from quenched dynamics: Introduction

-In this paper, we will generate the LP effect dynamically, in particular the winding numbers of the order parameter will turn out automatically and stochastically at the final equilibrium state.
-A natural way to simulate this dynamical process resorts to the Kibble-Zurek mechanism (KZM) \cite{Kibble:1976sj,Kibble:1980mv,Zurek:1985qw}, which states that quenching a system with higher symmetry across the critical point, the topological defects will arise in the symmetry-breaking phase.
+We will generate the LP periodicities dynamically, in particular the winding numbers of the order parameter will turn out automatically and stochastically at the final equilibrium state.
+A natural way to simulate the dynamical process resorts to the Kibble-Zurek mechanism (KZM) \cite{Kibble:1976sj,Kibble:1980mv,Zurek:1985qw}, in which quenching a system from higher symmetries across the critical point, topological defects will arise in the symmetry-breaking phase.
 KZM has been widely tested in numerous systems \cite{Chuang:1991zz,Ruutu:1995qz,Carmi:2000zz} and was supported by various numerical studies \cite{Laguna:1996pv,Yates:1998kx,Donaire:2004gp}.
-Please refer to the reviews \cite{kibblereview,zurekreview}.
-Previous holographic studies of KZM of spatial 1D and 2D systems were carried out in \cite{Sonner:2014tca,Chesler:2014gya,Zeng:2019yhi,Li:2019oyz,delCampo:2021rak,Li:2021iph,Li:2021dwp}.
+In particular, holographic studies of KZM in spatial 1D and 2D systems were carried out in \cite{Sonner:2014tca,Chesler:2014gya,Zeng:2019yhi,Li:2019oyz,delCampo:2021rak,Li:2021iph,Li:2021dwp,Xia:2021xap,Li:2021jqk}.
+Reviews can be referred to \cite{kibblereview,zurekreview}.

-Here, we study the dynamical superconducting transition in a spatially 1D ring by decreasing the temperature across the critical point.
-The topological defects -- winding numbers -- will turn out due to the KZM \cite{Das:2011cx,Xia:2020cjl,Xia:2021xap}.
-In the final equilibrium state, the gradient of the phase of the order parameter is a constant, indicating a persistent superflow velocity along the ring.
+In this paper, we study the dynamical superconducting transition in a spatially 1D ring by decreasing the temperature across the critical point.
+The topological defects -- winding numbers -- will turn out due to the KZM \cite{Das:2011cx,Xia:2020cjl}.
 The winding number is a topologically invariant quantity due to the single valuedness of the order parameter around the ring.
-For a fixed value of the threading magnetic flux $\Phi$, the statistics of winding numbers are constrained in a normal distribution with the mean equalling the ratio $\Phi/\Phi_0$.
-By varying the magnetic fluxes, the conserved currents, critical temperatures, average absolute values of the order parameter and the free energies all perform periodic relations with respect to the magnetic flux, with the identical periods equalling $\Phi/\Phi_0=1$.
+For a fixed value of the threading magnetic flux $\Phi$, the statistics of winding numbers are constrained in a normal distribution with the mean identical to the ratio $\Phi/\Phi_0$.
+By varying the magnetic fluxes, the conserved currents, average absolute values of the order parameter and the free energies all display periodic relations with respect to the magnetic fluxes, with the identical periods equalling $\Phi/\Phi_0=1$.
 These are typical results of LP effect in a thin-walled cylinder.
-The favorable solutions with lower free energies constitute the scalloped shapes of curves, and transition from one winding number to another winding number occurs at the half-integers of $\Phi/\Phi_0$.
+The favorable solutions with lower free energies display a first order phase transition at the half-integers of $\Phi/\Phi_0$.
+By comparing the analysis of the free energies and the distributions of the winding numbers, we demonstrate that the frequently appeared states from dynamics incline to have lower free energies, which are thermodynamically favorable.
+This work opens up a possibility of exploring the lowest energy configurations of a quantum system from the quenched dynamics and the statistical distributions of the final states.